ant-design/ant-design/components/modal/demo/position.md

 ## en-US

-After `1.0`,  we remove `align` of Modal, you can use `style.top` or other styles to set position of modal dialog.
+After release `1.0`,  Modal's `align` prop was removed.
+You can use `style.top` or other styles to set position of modal dialog.

 ````jsx
 import { Modal, Button } from 'antd';